postsharp/postsharp-emails/metalama-email-course/xx-more-contracts.md

 # Common Tasks: Input / Output Validation

 The phrase 'Garbage in, garbage out' is well-known among developers.
-In essence, if the input to an application is flawed, it should not be surprising if the output is also flawed.
+Essentially, if the input to an application is flawed, it shouldn't be surprising if the output is also flawed.
 To prevent this, developers must ensure that both the input to their application's routines and the output from them meet acceptable criteria.

 Validation is a task that every developer must tackle at some point.
 The approach they adopt often serves as a good indicator of their overall development experience.